DarkScarbo/Mod-5-Proyect---My-Piano-Teaching-Website/README.md

 There are API endpoints for all models.
 The app uses mainly the User endpoint.
 Authentication and authoritation are done with Rails, using bcrypt for encyption.

 ## Client
 The client-side of the application is built in React.
-The style is done by a combination of Semantic and CSS.
+The style is done by a combination of Semantic-React-UI and CSS.

 ## Initialization
 1. Clone and open the project in a code editor.